sd8917/Quizz-App/README.md

 - Caching / Queue	           Redis + BullMQ
 - File Storage	               AWS S3 + Glacier
 - Authentication	           JWT + Refresh Tokens (Redis-backed)
+- Authorization                Role-Based Access Control (RBAC)
 - CI/CD	                       GitHub Actions / GitLab CI
 - Deployment 	               Will think over it.
 - Monitoring	               Prometheus, Grafana, Sentry, ELK Stack

+## 🔐 Role-Based Access Control (RBAC)

+The system implements a three-tier role hierarchy:

+**user** (default role)
+- Can take/submit quizzes
+- Can view their own attempts and scores
+- Can view channels they are invited to

+**creator**
+- All user permissions, plus:
+- Can create channels
+- Can create quiz questions (single or bulk)
+- Can invite users to channels
+- Intended for quiz creators and content managers

+**admin**
+- All creator permissions, plus:
+- Can delete any channel
+- Can view all users in the system
+- Can manage user roles (assign/remove user, creator, or admin roles)
+- Full system access for administrative tasks

+Role assignment: New users are assigned the 'user' role by default.
+Admins can promote users to 'creator' or 'admin' via the profile management API.

 ## 🧩 Data Models (MongoDB + Mongoose)